lukso-network/LIPs/LSPs/LSP-18-Royalties.md

 }
 ```

-A compact byte array allows optinally to store additional fields if needed.
+A compact byte array allows optionally to store additional fields if needed.
 Required fields are: `interfaceId` and `recipient`.
 The `points` field is optional and if not provided it is assumed to be `0` points.

 #### LSP18RoyaltiesEnforcePayment